nclandrei/nclandrei.github.io/about.md

 I also have extensive experience with Javascript, Go, Java, React and Angular.

-Aside from programming, I like playing the piano, Baduk, writing, reading, playing tennis and football, doing carpentry and photography.
+Aside from programming, I love music and playing the piano, Baduk, writing, reading, playing tennis and football, doing carpentry and photography.

 I'm currently working remotely as a senior programmer at Carta.